ASA 103, Basic Coastal Cruising Classes

 In order to take this course, you must have completed the ASA 101 course.

-After completing the ASA 103, Basic Coastal Cruising course, you'll be able to skipper a sloop-rigged auxiliary powered 25'-35' keelboat by day in moderate winds and sea conditions.
+After completing the ASA 103, Basic Coastal Cruising classes, you'll be able to skipper a sloop-rigged auxiliary powered 25'-35' keelboat by day in moderate winds and sea conditions.

 Schedule (16 Hours total over 2 weekends, back to back)